 Dr David Cavan

 I am a consultant endocrinologist with international experience, specialising in all forms of diabetes and related metabolic conditions.
-I am experienced in all areas of diabetes management, and specialise in prevention, management and reversal of type 2 diabetes and intensive management of type 1 diabetes, including insulin pump therapy.
+I am experienced in all areas of diabetes management, and specialise in prevention, management and reversal of type 2 diabetes, management of type 1 diabetes, including insulin pump therapy and in weight management.

-My focus is to support people with diabetes to achieve their goals in respect of their health, and to recommend lifestyle changes where appropriate to help meet those goals.
-I have been closely involved in the development of diabetes education programmes and have written five practically-oriented books on both type 1 and type 2 diabetes.
+My focus is to support people with diabetes and obesity to achieve their goals in respect of their health, and to recommend lifestyle changes to help meet those goals, alongside medication where appropriate.
+I have been closely involved in the development of diabetes education programmes and have written several practically-oriented books on diabetes and weight management.

 I qualified from Southampton Medical School in 1985 and after junior hospital posts, spent three years as a Medical Research Council Training Fellow at the University of Birmingham, undertaking studies to help unravel the complex genetics behind type 1 diabetes.
 This led to the award of a Doctorate in Medicine (MD) from Southampton University in 1994.
 I then worked at St Thomas’ Hospital in London for three years, before moving Bournemouth in 1996 to work as a Consultant Endocrinologist at the Bournemouth Diabetes and Endocrine Centre, now part of University Hospitals Dorset.
 I was awarded the Fellowship of the Royal College of Physicians in 2000.